Estonian Terminology Services Implementation Guide

 Hierarchy in value sets

 A concept in the value set can show the properties that have been assigned to it in the code system.
-Therefore, if the code system has exactly the same hierarchy as the value set, the same hierarchy can be expressed in value set expansion.
-However, for SNOMED CT based value sets, the same approach cannot be used, because the value set’s hierarchy may not match the SNOMED CT’s complex polyhierarchy.
+Therefore, if the code system has exactly the same hierarchy as the value set, the same hierarchy can be expressed in the value set expansion.
+However, for SNOMED CT based value sets, the same approach cannot be used, because the value set's hierarchy may not match the SNOMED CT's complex polyhierarchy.
 Consider the following excerpt from … value set:

 Code Name Estonian English FSN Parent code in value set Direct parent in SNOMED CT